ausdebating/constitution/constitution.rst

    #. dies, or
    #. resigns membership, or
    #. is expelled from the association, or
-   #. is determined by the committee to no longer a member of any of the debating groups associated with the association.
+   #. is determined by the committee to no longer a member of any of the debating groups associated with the association, and who is not contactable by the committee for a period of more than twelve (12) months.

 Membership entitlements not transferable